neuhart/SFD_Problem/README.md

 ## Results

 As evaluation metric, I used both the R2-score and the MSE. <br>
-Evaluated on the training data (random subset of 100k instances), I obtained a MSE of 15.87 and a R2 score of 0.387. <br>
+Evaluated on the training data, I obtained a MSE of 15.87 and a R2 score of 0.387. <br>
 Evaluated on the test data (2019), I obtained a MSE of 17.54 and a R2 score of 0.325.

 - Training MSE Loss: 15.872172597897624